Homeschooling international status and statistics: People's Republic of China

-Under China's education laws children are required to enroll in the school system from age seven and attend for nine years.
+Under China's education laws, children are required to enroll in the school system from age seven and attend for nine years.
 No specific regulations exist for home-schooling, though it can be allowed subject to approval as a non-governmental organization.
 Despite its legal status, some parents in China opt for home-schooling for reasons including dissatisfaction with the country's test-oriented public schools and a desire to individualize the education of their children.
-There are no official figures for home-schooling, though one survey found that 18,000 children received home-schooling in the People's Republic of China, while an education policy researcher at Beijing Normal University estimated the portion of students receiving home-schooling at less than one percent.
-In 2017 a survey found about 6,000 families home-schooled their children, an annual rise of about 33%.
+There are no official figures for home-schooling, though one survey found that 18,000 children received homeschooling in the People's Republic of China, while an education policy researcher at Beijing Normal University estimated the portion of students receiving home-schooling at less than one percent.
+In 2017 a survey found about 6,000 families homeschooled their children, an annual rise of about 33%.
 Officials are divided on addressing home-schooling, with many supporting its legalization and others supporting compelling students to return to the regular school system.
 Education experts generally support allowing home-schooling, but call for the creation of national standards.